Road runway: India

+Indonesia

+The Indonesian Air Force conducted its first use of road runway in February 2026, when F-16 and EMB 314 aircraft landed and took off from a 3,000 meters stretch of the Terbanggi Besar–Pematang Panggang Toll Road in southern Sumatra.
+The air force plans to have at least 38 road runways spread across the country.
+In July 2026, the Ministry of Public Works announced that work is underway to convert three other toll roads into makeshift runways.

 Japan

 In Hokkaido, the Japan Self-Defense Forces (JSDF) have Kenebetsu Air Base and Yakumo Sub Base as alternative airbases.

 North Korea

 North Korea has established a large number of road runways to use in case of war.

 Pakistan

 Road runway section on Pakistan's M-1 Motorway with removable medians.